WordFnd.com

 (verb) obstruct with, or as if with, a dam Synonyms: dam up

-damage (noun) the occurrence of a change for the worse Synonyms: impairment, harm
+(noun) the occurrence of a change for the worse Synonyms: harm, impairment

 (noun) loss of military equipment Synonyms: equipment casualty